Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 Tella Web is an open-source tool that enables individuals and organizations to centralize and manage reports sent by Tella users, including photos, videos, and audio files.

 Tella Web is developed internally by our team at Horizontal, the same team responsible for developing Tella's mobile apps.
 It is a user-friendly solution for backing up media files to a remote server in a safe and private manner.
+Using a Tella Web server also allows users to pull data (guides, instructions, important messages etc) from the server directly to their Tella

 We can provide support for the installation, configuration, and maintenance of a Tella Web instance if you don't have someone within your organization who can do it.

 Similarly to all other connections([Uwazi](/uwazi) and [Open Data Kit](/odk)), connecting to Tella Web enhances the security of data collected on Tella by:
 1. Allowing users to collect data directly inside Tella's encrypted container.